 This post may contain affiliate links.
 Read my full disclosure policy.

 Do not be concerned with the fruit of your action- just give attention to the action itself.
-The fruit will come of its own accord.
-Eckhart Tolle
+The fruit will come of its own accord. ~Eckhart Tolle

 This Burrata Salad recipe is one of my summertime favorites.
 It highlights juicy ripe summer tomatoes and colorful beets, both at their peak right now!
 Basil is in season too, and so it makes perfect sense, at least in my mind why they taste so good together.
 Creamy Burrata brings it all together!

-What is Burrata?
+But First, What is Burrata?

 Burrata is an Italian ball of cheese, similar in appearance to fresh mozzarella, packed in water, but with a soft, creamy ricotta-like interior.
 It is heavenly.
-It’s incredibly delicious in this salad, so much so, that I almost want to say, if you can’t find the burrata, wait to make the salad until you can get your hands on it.
-It’s really worth the wait.
-It’s available at most upscale markets, and locally I find it at Huckleberries and Trader Joe’s.
+It’s incredibly delicious in this salad, so much so, that I almost want to say, if you can’t find the burrata, wait to make the salad until you can get your hands on some.

-Ingredients in Burrata Salad
+Burrata Salad Ingredeint Notes

 How to make Burrata Salad

 Step One: Cook the Beets if using.
 The beets can be roasted or blanched.
 I prefer blanching in summer, to keep the house cooler.
 Just boil them until just tender, and the skins rub right off, under cool running water.

 Step two: Slice the Burrata and place it on a platter.

 Step Three: Make the Basil Oil.
 It just takes a minute to make using the blender.

 You may also like: